carpentries-incubator/high-dimensional-stats-r/paper/paper.md

 Story of how the project came to be: How did the initial idea come about?
 Was it inspired by anything in particular?
 How was the course initially designed/what was discussed at the curriculum advisory committee?
 What gap in students' knowledge did you identify and how, and how did you approach filling it?
+Any other references to help clarify the story?

 With UKRI funding for the wider Ed-DaSH project, the material was developed within the Carpentries framework, [what changed].
 Over the past three years, the lesson has been further developed and improved, with X rounds of